alexvcasillas/react-mobx-router-electron/README.md

 a development build (without optimizing the code for easy debug and all that stuff) based on a webpack dev-server with hot-reload and all those cool development features that we, programmers, love.

-If you want a production build of your project you should run `yarn build`, this will create a build folder in the root directory of the project and bundle your `src` folder and optimize all the code to get the best possible performance.
+If you want a production build of your project you should run `yarn run pack[:platform]`, this will create a build folder in the root directory of the project and bundle your `src` folder and optimize all the code to get the best possible performance.
 This build will be minified and the filenames will include the hashes.

+Pack commands available:
+* yarn run pack - This command packs your application to all the available platforms.
+* yarn run pack:win - This command will pack your application to the Windows platform.
+* yarn run pack:mac - This command will pack your application to the OSX platform.
+* yarn run pack:linux - This command will pack your application to the Linux platform.

+_Note: the `yarn run pack:mac` command is only available and will only work under an OSX environment.
+This command will fail if you try to execute it under a Windows environment for example._

 Your app will be ready to be deployed!!